Dark Mode Light Mode

 Final thoughts on hiking in Kurdistan

-Hiking in the mountains of Kurdistan (and BBQ’ing) are tremendously popular activities for locals.
-It’s clear to see why that is.
+Hiking in the mountains of Kurdistan (and BBQ’ing) are tremendously popular for locals.
+It’s clear why that is the case.
 The landscapes in Kurdistan are so diverse.
 If I had to describe it, I would say it’s a mix of Canadian, Scottish, and with a little bit of Austrian scenery.
 I never knew these kinds of landscapes were to be found in the middle east.

 For hiking, it’s just the right amount of difficulty.
 There are trails you can follow, some are a bit steeper than others, and there are paths that you can discover yourself.
 Even wild camping is possible.
 Many local Kurds do so and make campfires and BBQs.